 When a motor vehicle hits a pedestrian, there is little chance that the pedestrian will escape without injuries.
 Even if the crash occurs at low speed, the pedestrian can suffer serious injuries.
 A recent study aimed to analyze the relationship between vehicle speed and the risk of a fatal pedestrian accident shows how dangerous cars are to pedestrians.
 The study broke down data to demonstrate how the age of the victim affects his/her chance of survival in the event of a crash.

 The study shows that serious injuries and even fatalities can occur at a low speed.
-A collision between a passenger car traveling at 18mph and a 70 year old pedestrian has a 10 percent mortality rate.
+A collision between a passenger car traveling at 18mph and a 70-year-old pedestrian has a 10 percent mortality rate.
 At a slightly higher speed (23mph), the mortality rate for an average pedestrian is 10 percent.
 Surprisingly, at 34 mph, 50 percent of the older pedestrian victims will likely die, and at 42 mph, fifty percent of all pedestrians will likely die.
-A crash at 50 mph will kill 90 percent of older pedestrians, and about three quarters of pedestrians of all ages.
+A crash at 50 mph will kill 90 percent of older pedestrians, and about three-quarters of pedestrians of all ages.

 Speed is a common element in many car accidents.
-Over the past decade, speed related accidents have contributed to more than 28 percent of traffic-related deaths.
-This means, in terms of total fatality rate, speeding is as dangerous as drunk driving.
+Over the past decade, speed-related accidents have contributed to more than 28 percent of traffic-related deaths.
+This means, in terms of the total fatality rate, speeding is as dangerous as drunk driving.
 These statistics are obviously startling, and a cause of concern for state and city legislators.
 The study has found that the risk of a crash turning fatal begins to increase sharply at 25 mph.
 For this reason, some cities have reduced the speed limit from 30 mph to 25 mph in areas with high pedestrian traffic.

 Pedestrians Should Avoid “Distracted Walking”